iansinnott/slush-express-isinn/README.md

 ## Gulp tasks

-The gulp structure for this project may be different that what you're used to.
+The gulp structure for this project may be different than what you're used to.
 It's built in a modular fashion to avoid one large, unmaintainable Gulpfile.
 For more information on this specific implementation see [this great blogpost][blogpost].

 [blogpost]: http://viget.com/extend/gulp-browserify-starter-faq